brave-intl/bat-usermodel/README.md

 The Naive Bayes fit uses multinomial distribution with a stopword list.

+The resulting data files are all log probabilities with 5 significant digits.

 # Data
 The `locales/` directory contains a directory for each locale dataset.
 The default list (`locales/default`) uses the standard english language stopword list.